4 Email Marketing Metrics That Matter—Get Your Emails Read

 Bounces, unsubscribes, and spam reports in HubSpot

+Unsubscribes are an often-overlooked email metric for your campaigns.
 It’s perfectly normal for emails to generate a certain number of unsubscribes—people’s circumstances and preferences change, so they may not want to receive any more of your emails.
 This keeps your email subscriber list up-to-date and relevant.

 On the other hand, a high unsubscribe rate can indicate a poor quality or irrelevant email, which should be reviewed.
 A healthy unsubscribe rate is around 0.5%, so if your emails are consistently breaching that benchmark, you may want to review your strategy.